Hulu Black Friday 2025 Sale – What to Expect & When

 Who Can Get the Deal

-• You must not have an active Hulu subscription at the time you sign up.
+• You must not have an active Disney+ or Hulu subscription when signing up.

-• You can’t have been subscribed within the last 30 days.
+• You must not have subscribed in the past 30 days.

 Expected Discount Levels